 Dr. Wakamatsu says she’s found many patients drink more than the 48 to 64 ounces of recommended liquids per day, thinking it helps their skin and with weight-loss, which are common misconceptions.

 She recommends that if liquid intake is excessive to decrease it to the normal amount.
+Urine should be yellow in color, similar to the shade of an office sticky note.
+If urine is clear, patients are drinking too much fluid.

 “If your body doesn’t need the water, it turns it into urine,” Dr. Wakamatsu says.
 “The bladder fills rapidly, and, it makes you feel like you have to go all of the time.
 And, if the bladder is really full, and you cough or sneeze, you are more likely to leak.”